-Questions OCC TV Foreshadowed changes?
+Questions OCC TV Foreshadowed changes? force on traditional pay TV and blur the distinction between OCC and pay TV.
 4. Licensing of foreign channels Allowed, prohibited or unregulated?
 There are no licensing requirements or restrictions for OCCs distributing foreign programming, whether the operators are offshore or local.
 OCCs distributing informational materials on behalf of a foreign government may be required to register with the Department of Justice under the Foreign Agents Registration Act (FARA), 22 U.S.C. § 611 et seq.
 OCCs required to register must also label their programming according to FARA.
-Certain United States-based foreign media outlets that produce content for MVPDs must disclose to the FCC every 6 months their relationship with their foreign principles, including funding structure.
-Although the FCC had previously sought comment in 2014 on whether it should or could assert jurisdiction over foreign entities that provide IP-based OCC services, the FCC has not taken any action on this proceeding.
-5. Licence fees and taxation There are no licensing fees for domestic and foreign OCC providers.
-No significant changes expected.
-6. Rate regulation Including wholesale and retail rate regulation and whether there are any price controls on eg. basic tier There are no rate regulations for OCC TV.
-No significant changes expected.
-7. Programme packaging Including tiering, bundling, any mandatory a la carte There are no programme packaging restrictions for OCC TV.
-No significant changes expected.
+Certain United States-based foreign media outlets that produce content for MVPDs must disclose to the FCC every 6 months their relationship with their foreign principles, including funding structure. • Although the FCC had previously sought comment in 2014 on whether it should or could assert jurisdiction over foreign entities that provide IP-based OCC services, the FCC has not taken any action on this proceeding.
+5. Licence fees and taxation There are no licensing fees for domestic and foreign OCC providers. • No significant changes expected.
+6. Rate regulation Including wholesale and retail rate regulation and whether there are any price controls on eg. basic tier There are no rate regulations for OCC TV. • No significant changes expected.
+7. Programme packaging Including tiering, bundling, any mandatory a la carte There are no programme packaging restrictions for OCC TV. • No significant changes expected.
 8. Restrictions on advertising Including localisation rules, revenue and minutage restrictions There are few restrictions on advertising for OCC platforms.
 As with pay TV, online ads face some general restrictions.
 They cannot be false or deceptive.
 The Federal Trade Commission (FTC) has guidelines for how to meet those standards and customers may file complaints to the FCC about specific ads.
-The Food &amp; Drug Administration (FDA) has similar jurisdiction for drug ads.
-Online tobacco ads are not explicitly banned, however, many publishers refuse to air them.
-Ads for controlled substances are banned.
-Consumer groups have asked the FTC to investigate OCC services for advertising unsuitable material to children.
-In 2021, Maryland passed a law taxing digital advertising.
+The Food &amp; Drug Administration (FDA) has similar jurisdiction for drug ads. • In 2021, Maryland passed a law taxing digital advertising.
 However, the law has been in litigation over whether it is constitutional (a ruling in July 2024 held it was).
 Other states have explored such taxes, but none have yet been implemented.